 6 ways NOT to pay off holiday credit card debt

-If you're suffering from a case of post-holiday credit card bill guilt, you're not alone.
-While making good on your resolution to pay down your debt is a terrific goal, you want to make sure you do so in a way that actually improves your overall financial status.
-In other words, think twice before resorting to these sketchy debt pay-off plans:
+If you aim to make good on a resolution to pay down your debt, make sure you do so in a way that actually improves your overall financial status.
+In other words, avoid resorting to these six debt payoff plans.

 The other unwise decision is to withdraw from your individual retirement account.
 The 10 percent early withdrawal penalty alone can end up costing more than any credit card interest.

 Interest rates on savings accounts and short-term investments are still low, so "borrowing" from yourself and replenishing the account over time can help repair the damage if you realize you overspent during the holidays, says Kasey C. Gahler, a Texas-based certified financial planner.

 "Just don't bring your savings down to zero," he warns, since you should try to keep a healthy emergency fund intact.
 He recommends socking away three to six months' worth of living expenses – or even more if you're working in a field with high layoff potential – so you don't go deeper into debt because of unexpected bills or loss of income.